Tupac Shakur: Setup accusations involving the Notorious B.I.G.

+Tupac Records copyright lawsuit

+Amaru Records, founded by Shakur's mother, announced that they would sue Baby Vox and their agency to stop the use of Shakur's music and trademarks without a license agreement.
+In response, Baby Vox appealed against the accusation, stating that "the sampling of Shakur's music was done legally after receiving an offer from a company at Bungaroo Music, the mecca of American hip-hop."
+They further explained that Amaru does not hold all of Shakur copyrights, so there is no legal issue, and that Shakur's copyrights are shared by several labels including Tupac State and Interscope, in addition to Amaru.
+They also revealed that they released their last album after purchasing the rights to use music, portraits, and video for the Asian region from Death Row and DTTG last November.
+Ultimately, the incident was concluded as a mere misunderstanding after it was confirmed that they had legally purchased the music.

 Other criminal or civil cases

 1991 Oakland Police Department lawsuit

 On October 17, 1991, two Oakland Police Department officers stopped Shakur for jaywalking at a downtown intersection.
 According to Shakur, officers Alex Boyovic and Kevin Rogers asked him for his ID and pressed him about his name before choking him, throwing him to the ground and slamming his head on the concrete.
 Shakur filed a $10 million lawsuit against the officers for police brutality.
 The case was settled for about $43,000.
-It was later revealed that this incident was the onset of Shakur's autoimmune disease alopecia, which led him to shave his head bald.

 Misdemeanor assault convictions

 On April 5, 1993, charged with felonious assault, Shakur allegedly threw a microphone and swung a baseball bat at rapper Chauncey Wynn, of the group M.A.D., at a concert at Michigan State University.
 Shakur claimed the bat was a part of his show, that he never swung it, and that there was no criminal intent.
 Nonetheless, on September 14, 1994, Shakur pleaded guilty to a misdemeanor and was sentenced to 30 days in jail, twenty of them suspended on condition that he complete 35 hours of community service.

 Slated to star as Sharif in the 1993 Hughes Brothers' film Menace II Society, Shakur was replaced by actor Vonte Sweet after allegedly assaulting one of the film's directors, Allen Hughes.
 In early 1994, Shakur served 15 days in jail after being found guilty of the assault.
 The prosecution's evidence included a Yo!
 MTV Raps interview in which Shakur boasted that he had "beat up the director of Menace II Society".